fingerprintjs/BotD/contributing.md

 The function are located in the [src/detectors](src/detectors) directory and listed in [src/detectors/index.ts](src/detectors/index.ts).
 A detector output is either the bot kind name, or `false` if the visitor is not a bot, or `true` if the visitor is an unknown bot.

+Avoid using `navigator.userAgent` or similar APIs, as they are frequently spoofed.
+Instead, for code that makes decisions based on browser name and version, use the functions available in [src/utils/browser.ts](src/utils/browser.ts).
+However, in tests, for greater reliability, use `navigator.userAgent` through the functions in [tests/utils.ts](tests/utils.ts).

 If a signal source meets an unexpected condition that doesn't allow it to return a proper signal, the signal should throw a `BotdError` object with the corresponding `state` and `message`.